 Chrysocolla is one of the lesser known gemstones, but it is a fascinating mineral.
-It is sometimes confused with turquoise due to its color and its greasy vitreous luster.
-Chrysocolla is one of a small group of copper-bearing gems that includes malachite, azurite, larimar, oregon sunstone and paraiba tourmaline, as well as turquoise.
+It is sometimes confused with turquoise due to its color and greasy to vitreous luster.
+Chrysocolla is one of a small group of copper-bearing gems that includes malachite, azurite, Larimar, Oregon sunstone and Paraiba tourmaline, as well as turquoise.

-By composition, chrysocolla is a hydrous copper silicate, often with traces of oxides of copper, iron and manganese.
-It is a fairly soft stone at 2-4 on the Mohs scale, somewhat softer than turquoise.
-It is almost always opaque, and often occurs in shades of blue and green that have similarities to turquoise.
+By composition, chrysocolla is a hydrous copper silicate, often with traces of copper, iron and manganese oxide.
+It is a fairly soft stone at 2 to 4 on the Mohs scale, which makes it somewhat softer than turquoise.
+It is almost always opaque, and often occurs in shades of blue and green that make it appear similar to turquoise.

 The name chyrsocolla comes from the Greek words for gold (chyrsos) and glue (kolla).
 It is a name that the Greeks applied to minerals used for soldering gold, but the term came to be used to refer to various green copper-bearing minerals.

-Traditionally chrysocolla is said to alleviate fear, guilt, and nervous tension.
-It is thought to crystallize feelings of spiritually centered love, acceptance and tolerance toward others.
-It makes it possible to forgive others for their wrong doings and be more loving and understanding, thus fostering goodwill.
-It also aids in the activation of the feminine qualities that we all possess.
+According to traditional beliefs, chrysocolla alleviates fear, guilt and nervous tension.
+It is thought to crystallize feelings of spiritual love, acceptance and tolerance toward others.
+It is also believed to help its wearer forgive others for their wrongdoings and be more loving and understanding, thus fostering goodwill.
+It also promotes the feminine qualities that we all possess.
 Chrysocolla is known to be favored by musicians and singers all over the world.

-Chrysocolla deposits are found in Chile, Israel, Mexico, Peru, Russia, Nevada in the USA and in the Congo in Africa.
+Chrysocolla deposits are found in Chile, Israel, Mexico, Peru, Russia, the USA (Nevada) and Africa (Democratic Republic of the Congo).

 - First Published: October-04-2008